siraj7742175/MacBook-Tips/README.md

- Apple (🍎) 5 MacBook Tricks That Make Life Easier
+ 🍎 5 MacBook Tricks That Make Life Easier

 1. Press ⌘ + Space to open Spotlight and instantly find apps, files, or even do quick calculations.